Zaid-Ajaj/the-elmish-book/chapters/fable/observations.md

 </note>

+### Unsupported Features

-At the time of writing, the only constructs that are not supported are F# code quotations and `query` computation expression because it depends on quotations feature.
+At the time of writing, a couple of F# features are not yet supported.
+For example F# code quotations and `query` computation expression because it depends on quotations feature.